ThorpeJosh/truenas-zfs-unlock/README.md

 For example if you had a file mounted at `/run/secrets/dataset_key` that contained your zfs `pool/dataset` encryption key then simply set an environment variable `FILE__ZFS__pool__dataset=/var/run/secrets/dataset_key`

 ### Running on demand
-If you want to unlock your datasets manually, then override the container entry command with `unlock`.
+If you want to manually unlock your datasets, override the container entry command with `unlock`.
 #### docker-compose
 ```yaml
 ---